 The group then faced some events : the end of the label Single KO and solo carreer plans : Olivier went to Belgium and began other projects in the electro-pop scene as Doctorolive, and Vincent started a solo project, left as an unreleased album, but which got him the possibility to appear on stage.
 In 1999, Vincent, Yves and Ronan create a new band - Aqualites - with Christophe, their sound engineer on stage during the Turquoise Tour.
 Aqualites will produce two albums.
 A few years later, Nicolas, LN's former bassist, comes back in Paris and starts to play with Aqualites.
 The rebanding of Little Nemo is not yet for now but the musicians play again together !

-It was in 2007 that the four guys planned to play together and the project became concrete in the following year, encouraged by several fans.
+It was in 2007 that the four guys plan to play together and the project becomes a reality the following year, encouraged by several fans.
 Olivier is not part of it but associates with this remote rebanding.
 The label Infrastition releases LN integral opus in two double CDs, including a remarkable version of "Past and Future", for the first time on CD.
 This reissue comes with several concerts, including one at the Locomotive in Paris, to celebrate the reuniting, with Babel 17 and also Complot Bronswick.
 Other concerts are held in Europe in Barcelona (Spain), Rome, Vicenza (Italy), Athens (Greece), Leipzig (Germany)...

 The group then starts to work on a new album, released in 2013, almost 20 years after The World is Flat.
 "Out of the Blue" is recorded and mixed once again at Studio Val d'Orge by Jean Taxis, who had previously recorded several LN tracks or albums.